Tolga-Os Municipality

 Tolga-Os is a former municipality in the old Hedmark county, Norway.
-The 2163 km2 municipality existed from 1966 until 1976.
-It included all of the present-day municipalities of Tolga and Os.
-The administrative centre of the municipality was the village of Tolga.
+The 2163 km2 municipality existed from 1966 until its dissolution in 1976.
+The area is now part of Tolga Municipality and Os Municipality in the traditional district of Østerdalen.
+The administrative centre was the village of Tolga.
+Other villages in the municipality included Dalsbygda, Hodalen, Narbuvoll, Os i Østerdalen, Tufsingdalen, Vingelen, and Øversjødalen.